-What Is It Mainly Used For?
+What Is It Used For?

-How Geo Blocking Protects Licensed and Copyrighted Content
+How It Protects Licensed Content

 Geo-blocking is something a lot of companies should consider in the constant attempt to secure and maintain digital assets.
-Along with digital rights management, geo-blocking is a strong way to restrict access to and keep control of intellectual property.
+Along with digital rights management, geo-blocking is a strong method to restrict access to and keep control of intellectual property.